-Finance Act 2018 edition
+Finance Act 2021 edition

-How to use this book and how to study tax This book covers the five main UK taxes, namely, income tax (paid by individuals), capital gains tax (paid by individuals), corporation tax (paid by companies), value added tax (levied on consumers by businesses) and inheritance tax (normally payable on the death of an individual).
-National Insurance Contributions are also included.
+This book is written in a user-friendly manner.
+It includes over 180 worked examples plus true and false quizzes and a further 101 questions for readers.
+Complex jargon is avoided.
+Simple English is used.
+This book also assumes absolutely no prior knowledge about UK taxation.
+This book covers the five main UK taxes: income tax (paid by individuals), capital gains tax (paid by individuals), corporation tax (paid by companies), value added tax (levied on consumers by businesses), and inheritance tax (normally payable on the death of an individual), and National Insurance Contributions.

 For students at undergraduate level.
 Also suitable for ACCA, AAT and AAT.